Aaitit: Modern era

 Due to it being close to Israel many attacks have been made against Hezbollah in Aaitit.
 Most of these incidents were due to the 2006 Lebanon War.
+On 8 March 2026, at least three people were killed in an Israeli strike on the village.

 Demographics

 As of 2010, Aaitit had a year round population of about 2,500, though it rose to 3,000 in the summers.
 Some of the population had migrated to Paraguay and Brazil by this point.

 In 2014 Muslims made up 98.50% of registered voters in Aaitit.
 96.87% of the voters were Shiite Muslims.